 • Development-enhancing activities are incorporated into the daily routine, as opposed to dictating the routine

 • Babies are not over-scheduled and taken from one stimulating environment to the next

 • Babies are not overwhelmed with too many toys and activities

-• Babies are left to play alone and not pressurised to achieve developmental goals.
+• Babies are left to play alone and not pressurized to achieve developmental goals

 We need to exercise wisdom when stimulating our babies.
 The pendulum has swung and we must now modulate the amount of stimulation we give our babies.
 They are more likely to excel with a moderate amount of stimulation, than with a frenzy of input that stresses both parent and baby.